-- In early autumn, elk and deer groom off larval ticks, which reduces tick numbers and minimizes negative health impacts. - Moose only begin to groom off ticks once adult ticks are present in late winter, which can lead to high numbers of ticks on individual moose.
-Moose can experience severe disease associated with blood and hair loss from heavy tick burdens.
+- In early autumn, elk and deer groom off larval ticks, which reduces tick numbers and minimizes negative health impacts. - Moose only begin to groom off ticks once adult ticks are present (late winter), which can lead to high numbers of ticks on individual moose. - Moose can experience severe disease associated with blood and hair loss from heavy tick burdens.

-Since 2012, the Animal Health Unit has examined cervid hides to monitor tick host and geographical distribution over time (Figure 1).
+Since 2012, the Animal Health Unit has examined cervid hides to monitor winter tick geographical presence over time (Figure 1).